PeerChristensen/AzureACI-CICD-Template/README.md

 ### Testing your Docker image locally

 The below commands build and run a Docker image.
+You will need to have Docker Desktop installed.

 ```
 docker build -t imagename .